Can you remember way back when Google first brought out Adwords? Early movers were generating traffic for a fraction of today’s costs.

 If your marketing budget is £250,000 this year, this would mean allocating £25,000 towards new channels.

 How you divide this across different channels depends on your risk tolerance.
-This budget allocated to London using Car Quids could create:
+This budget allocated to advertising in London using Car Quids could create:

 Circa 14 millions impressions and reach 27% of the population of London.